vjbollavarapu/tidygen/apps/frontend/PARTNER_PORTAL_COMPLETE.md

 ## ✅ **Implementation Summary**

-I have successfully enhanced iNEAT-ERP with a comprehensive Partner/Dealer/Reseller portal and refactored the documentation.
+I have successfully enhanced TidyGen with a comprehensive Partner/Dealer/Reseller portal and refactored the documentation.
 All requirements have been fulfilled and the system is production-ready.

 ---